aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

 # Combinatorial Redundancy Detection

-## Some background on output sensitive algorithms
+## Some background on output-sensitive algorithms

-An output sensitive algorithm is an algorithm whose complexity depends on the size of the output.
+An output-sensitive algorithm is an algorithm whose complexity depends on the size of the output.
 Thus, for a fixed instance size *n*, the same algorithm can have different running times.
 A classical example of a problem solved by output sensitive algorithms is the computation of the convex hull of a finite set of points in *R^d*.

-### A canonical output sensitive algorithm
+### A canonical output-sensitive algorithm

-Clarkson [1] gives an output sensitive algorithm to find the minima set of a set of elements according to some partial order.
+Clarkson [1] gives an output-sensitive algorithm to find the minima set of a set of elements according to some partial order.
 This algorithm uses at most *2nA* comparisons where *A* is the cardinality of the minima set.